ArduPilot/ardupilot/Tools/autotest/win_sitl/readme.txt

 To update the APM code with the latest of Github, run UpdateAPMSource.bat.
 Note this is bleeding-edge source code and some bugs may be present.
 Deleting the SITL environment

-To uninstall/delete the SITL environment, simply delete the "cygwin" folder in the C:\ drive.
+To uninstall/delete the SITL environment, simply delete the "cygwin64" folder in the C:\ drive.